duneroadrunner/SaferCPlusPlus/README.md

 Building the example: For those using msvc, project and solution files are included.
 Otherwise, just create a new project and add all the `.cpp` and `.h` files.

-A couple of notes about compling: With g++ and clang++, you'll need to enable thread support (-pthread).
+A couple of notes about compiling: With g++ and clang++, you'll need to enable thread support (-pthread).
 With 64-bit builds in msvc you may get a "[fatal error C1128: number of sections exceeded object file format limit: compile with /bigobj](https://msdn.microsoft.com/en-us/library/8578y171(v=vs.140).aspx)".
 Just [add](https://msdn.microsoft.com/en-us/library/ms173499.aspx) the "/bigobj" compile flag.
 For more help you can try the [questions and comments](#questions-and-comments) section.
 Also related: [Versioning and deployment philosophy](README2.md#versioning-and-deployment-philosophy).

 ### SaferCPlusPlus versus Clang/LLVM Sanitizers